At a glance: Super Tuesday states and delegate counts

 Delegate count: 415

-California will be one of the most closely watched states on Tuesday.
-Senator Bernie Sanders will look to drive up big margins and amass an unsurmountable lead in delegates.
-Vice President Joe Biden will try to remain close enough to prevent a blowout.
+California was one of the most closely watched states because of its 415 delegates.
+Sanders was hoping to drive up big margins and amass an unsurmountable lead in delegates, while Biden was hoping to remain close enough to prevent a blowout.

+The polls closed at 11 p.m.
+EST (0400 GMT Wednesday) but voters who were in line were still allowed to vote.
+Sanders’ campaign requested an emergency injunction asking for polls in Los Angeles County to stay open for an extra two hours after reports of delays and long lines.

 Delegate count: 228